 I just had to eyeball it which isn’t saying much for my eyeballs, as you can see they aren’t the same size.
 But it’s hard to roll these suckers out!
 They have to be thin, but not too thin they will fall through the racks of the oven.
 Ah!
 So frustrating! *FLASH FORWARD* I could just see me tomorrow scrapping charred dough off the floor of my oven and then going off to cry in the corner vowing never to make pita bread ever again!!!

-Oh!
-And make sure to dust these babies with flour to prevent them from sticking to each other!
+Make sure to dust these babies with flour to prevent them from sticking to each other!

 All right so, the first four pitas were too thin in the center and they didn’t form that huge bubble in the center.
 They were also way crispy and they kinda looked like garbage.
 Great.
 Now Seamus has dog treats?!